 If Roosevelt wanted to pursue liberal ideas, why was he so unhelpful to black Americans on racial issues?
 Granted, some New Deal programs involved blacks, and did so against prevailing traditions of segregation.
 But FDR, liberal rhetoric notwithstanding, did little to advance civil rights.
 Why, for example, did he refuse to endorse the anti[-]lynching bills that were filibustered by southern Democrats in the Senate in 1937 and 1939?
 That would have been politically possible and politically desirable for someone determined to promote liberal ideas.

 Given this information, it’s not surprising that key parts of FDR’s New Deal benefited whites and excluded blacks.
 The genesis of the American ghetto occurred precisely because whites were given loans to move out to the suburbs, loans which blacks were systematically denied in order to keep them in cities.
-In his paper titled The Formation of the U.S. Racialized Urban Ghetto, Professor Whitehead traces what he calls the “Racialized Urban Ghetto” (RUG) back to the National Housing Act of 1934, signed into law by President Roosevelt.
+In his paper titled The Formation of the U.S. Racialized Urban Ghetto, Professor Whitehead traces the “Racialized Urban Ghetto” (RUG) back to the National Housing Act of 1934, signed into law by President Roosevelt.
 The National Housing Act of 1934 created the Federal Housing Administration (FHA).
 He writes:

 Th[e] distancing of RUG residents from not only suburban areas, but also from more affluent sections of the city, was a process that began as early as the 1930s, and was stimulated by federal policies that favored whites to the detriment of blacks. … These practices continued into the 1940s, as the FHA continue[d] to underwrite mortgages to prevent foreclosures that accrued while the country was still struggling to overcome the economic downturns of the Great Depression. … At the same time[,] however, these practices favored whites buying homes in the suburbs and discriminated against non-whites and residents of mixed urban communities.